esplito/coding-notes/css-for-js.dev/module-2-rendering-logic-2.md

 >It doesn't matter how many parent elements are wrapping the child, it will ignore all of them until it finds a `position`.
 It doesn't have to be `relative`, as seen here, but it has to use Positioned layout. `absolute`, `fixed`, and `sticky` will also work.

-Margins affects the position of an absolute positioned element, while padding of the containing block does not.
+Margins affects the position of an absolute positioned element, while padding does not.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUxMDg5Mzc5NiwtMTAyNTE3NzY0MywyMz
+eyJoaXN0b3J5IjpbLTE4MzkwMzA1MTMsLTEwMjUxNzc2NDMsMj
-MyNTAwMTMsLTE0NDE2NDIzODgsLTIxNDAyNjMwMCwtMTY1OTcy
+MzMjUwMDEzLC0xNDQxNjQyMzg4LC0yMTQwMjYzMDAsLTE2NTk3
-MjEwNSwxMTgyMTE1NDgxLC02NDY4OTI0NTEsLTQ2MTExMjA4Ni
+MjIxMDUsMTE4MjExNTQ4MSwtNjQ2ODkyNDUxLC00NjExMTIwOD
-wxNDM3NTkzMzY3LDEzMTI2MzMzMTBdfQ==
+YsMTQzNzU5MzM2NywxMzEyNjMzMzEwXX0=
 -->